 If you are a Graduate student seeking Texas Residency, please contact the Department of Graduate Studies and Research at email@example.com.

 The determination of residency classification for tuition purposes is governed by Texas law and rules set forth by the Texas Higher Education Coordinating Board.
 A student’s residency classification is initially based on the information provided on their ApplyTexas Application.
 If a student is classified as a non-resident and wishes to be considered for reclassification as a resident, it is necessary to submit the Residency Core Questionnaire to the Admissions Office.
 Supporting documentation will be required.
-Request for review or reclassification of residency status must be made prior to the twentieth class day.
-Students must be admitted to ASU in order to have their residency classification reviewed.
-Questions regarding Texas Residency can be emailed to email@example.com.
+Students must have applied to ASU in order to have their residency classification reviewed.
+Questions regarding Texas Residency can be emailed to firstname.lastname@example.org.

 The following information is neither exhaustive nor complete and should not be interpreted as such.
 For detailed information about regulations relating to residency in the State of Texas, visit the College for All Texans Residency Information page.